A Summer@Brown experience wherever you are.

-Pre-College Online courses at Brown are rigorous, active learning experiences, designed and led by innovative and dedicated Brown instructors.
-Explore challenging subjects through coursework designed to inspire curiosity and discovery, engage in intellectual discussion, and connect with students from around the world – enthusiastic, creative, accomplished students like you.
+Summer@Brown Online courses are rigorous, active learning experiences, designed and led by innovative and dedicated Brown instructors and that replicate the seminar-style, student-centered learning experiences that characterize Summer@Brown.
+Through coursework designed to inspire curiosity and discovery, students connect with their peers from around the world – students who are enthusiastic, creative, and accomplished students.

 Brown’s online courses are asynchronous, which means you are not required to log in at a set time of day.
 Courses are designed so that students committing about 10 hours per week are able to complete the course.